pluginsGLPI/doc/source/formcreator/configuration.rst

  .. image:: images/destination_entity_dropdown.png

-* **Ticket template**: A ticket template may be used to define the content of the destination  ticket.
+* **Ticket template**: A ticket template may be used to define the content of the destination ticket The properties of the template are overriden by the other settings of the target ticket, if set.
 * **Due date**: To define a due date forthe  generated ticket.
 * **Ticket category**: To assign a category to the generated ticket.